 Learn four simple things you can do to move a prospective client from unsure and hesitant to confident and excited to get started.

 Client horror stories.
 If you’ve been freelancing for any length of time, there’s a high probability you’ve spoken with a prospective client who regaled you with a horror story about their past web designer or web developer.
-At times, it may even seem like every potential client has been burned in some way or has had a less than stellar experience with a previous service provider that has left them jaded, nervous, and hesitant.
+At times, it may even seem like every potential client has been burned in some way or has had a conflict with a previous service provider that has left them jaded, nervous, and hesitant.

 While a prospective client’s previous experiences have nothing to do with you, and you should never discount your fees just because someone else failed to deliver, listening, showing empathy, and working to alleviate their fears can help you close the sale.

 Once a client has been burned and either lost money or felt like they were mistreated, they often become skeptical about every other freelancer they speak with.
 This skepticism creates a whole new dynamic in the sales process because what normally works to close a new client doesn’t necessarily work in this situation.

 There are four simple things you can do to move a prospective client from unsure and hesitant to confident and excited to get started — and they all revolve around lowering the commitment level and making it easier to say yes.

 Instead of requiring a retainer agreement for a large number of hours, at a high price point, consider pitching a single block of hours or a short-term engagement.
 Offering the ability to invest in a single block of hours to test the waters eliminates potential risk.

 - Identify something important to the prospective client that needs to be done and the number of hours it will take (ideally in the 10-30 hour range).

 - Pitch a block of hours at a set fee and what you can get done for them in those hours.

 - When the hours are used up and the project is complete, the client can choose to continue or move on.